akkigulati/SD/News_Automate/README.md

 Second part of script include successfully loging in facebook & then posting the news one by one which includes headline with Link and uploading image of the news.
 **(Please modify FBCredential.json before running the script)**

+#### This project can be helpful for those who writes daily news related blogs.